tjune1/cse15l-lab-report3/index.md

 Example 5:

 The command line `find technical/911report -empty` find empty files in the `911report` directory.
+It turns out that there're no empty files in `911report`.

 ```
 (base) JundeAir:docsearch jun.tan.1$ find technical/911report -empty